-Replication Agents for DB2 Universal Database (on all platforms) read the DB2 transaction log.
-Sybase Replication Agent (for Informix, Microsoft SQL Server, and Oracle) uses its own proprietary transaction log, which consists of database objects created in the primary database.
+Replication Agents for DB2 Universal Database (on all platforms) and Oracle read the Primary Database transaction log.
+For Sybase Replication Agents for Informix and Microsoft SQL Server, it uses its own proprietary transaction log, which consists of database objects created in the primary database.